 - Improve the structure to make it more coherent.

 - Add missing information.

 - Bring it up to date with the latest release of SproutCore.

-- Contact the documentation team to get your idea approved.
+We're also open to suggestions for entire new guides!
+Contact the documentation team to get your idea approved.
 See the Contact section below.

 Guides are licensed under a Creative Commons Attribution-Share Alike 3.0 License.